 A roofer must carry weights while bending, squatting, kneeling all the time.
 The roof surface is rough on the shoes and if you’re wearing poor-quality footwear, it will tear-off, break-apart and wear off very fast.

-You need well-built shoes, with extra stitching, leather uppers and high-quality outsoles that can outlast your work environment.
+Footwear for roofers should be well-built shoes, with extra stitching, leather uppers and high-quality outsoles that can outlast your work environment.

 A heavy pair of boots can damage the roof and nobody wants that.
 Plus, carrying that extra weight is extremely uncomfortable and will reduce your speed and productivity.
 You need shoes that are lightweight.
 We paid close attention to this aspect and we chose only the lightest models out there.